Improbable gets $50 million from China’s NetEase to engineer giant game worlds

 Improbable already raised eyebrows when it raised $502 million in May 2017 from SoftBank.
 NetEase is taking a “small equity stake” and will develop and publish games using SpatialOS, Improbable’s cloud-based development technology.

-SpatialOS, that marshals the power of cloud computing and distributed platforms to enable even small studios to develop games with giant worlds.
+SpatialOS marshals the power of cloud computing and distributed platforms to enable even small studios to develop games with giant worlds.
 It offloads the task of marshaling servers and other technologies to make a large interconnected online world, so that even indie game developers can create massively multiplayer online (MMO) worlds.

-NetEast will announce its first game using SpatialOS technology later this year, and Improbable is pursuing new business opportunities with video game developers and publishers in China and the Asia-Pacific region.
+NetEase will announce its first game using SpatialOS technology later this year, and Improbable is pursuing new business opportunities with video game developers and publishers in China and the Asia-Pacific region.

 “This is primarily a story about a big commercial partnership with NetEase,” said Herman Narula, CEO of Improbable in London, in an interview with GamesBeat.
 “It’s quite usual in large-scale commercial partnerships for the bigger company to invest a small amount in the technology provider like us.
 It makes sense in that NetEase will be building completely new games on our back, which is very unusual in the industry for an epic company to do that with an external business.”